 Computer/INFORMATION Standards

-CI-1 Documentation
+CI-1 Hurricane Model Documentation*

+(*Significant Revision)

-Model functionality and technical descriptions shall be documented formally in an archival format separate from the use of letters, slides, and unformatted text files.
+Hurricane model functionality and technical descriptions shall be documented formally in an archival format separate from the use of letters, slides, and unformatted text files.

-The modeling organization shall maintain a primary document repository, containing or referencing a complete set of documentation specifying the model structure, detailed software description, and functionality.
-Documentation shall be indicative of accepted model development and software engineering practices.
+The modeling organization shall maintain a primary document repository, containing or referencing a complete set of documentation specifying the hurricane model structure, detailed software description, and functionality.
+Documentation shall be indicative of current model development and software engineering practices.

-All computer software (i.e., user interface, scientific, engineering, actuarial, data preparation, and validation) relevant to the model shall be consistently documented and dated.
+All computer software (i.e., user interface, scientific, engineering, actuarial, data preparation, and validation) relevant to the hurricane model shall be consistently documented and dated.

-The modeling organization shall maintain (1) a table of all changes in the model from the previously-accepted model to the initial submission this year and (2) a table of all substantive changes since this year’s initial submission.
+The modeling organization shall maintain (1) a table of all changes in the hurricane model from the previously-accepted hurricane model to the initial submission this year and (2) a table of all substantive changes since this year’s initial submission.

 Documentation shall be created separately from the source code.

+The modeling organization shall maintain a list of all externally acquired hurricane model-specific assets (e.g., software, data).
+The list shall include (1) asset name, (2) asset version number, (3) date asset acquired, (4) source from which asset was acquired, (5) mode of asset acquisition (e.g., lease, purchase, open source) and sustainment, and (6) length of time asset has been in use by the modeling organization.

 Suggestion and Questions from RMS: